Caster: Coding a Topology

 -

-A generic virtual machine module that abstracts away commonly used parameters into variables such as:
+A generic virtual machine module that exposes values such as

-. - Networks: creates a NIC for each specified network and assigns it to the specified network VLAN.
+guestinfo.teamIdinextra_config. - Networks: Creates a Network Interface Card (NIC) for each specified network and assigns it to the specified network VLAN.

-to the name of the VM for use with ODXs requiring unique naming. - Other simplified variable names based on the target audience.
+exerciseIdto the name of the VM for use with on-demand exercises that require unique naming.

 -

-A module to define an entire Cyber Flag enclave.
+- A module that defines an entire Cyber Flag enclave.

 Note